Most likely plenty of us has a story about Negligent Discharge. Here’s one by Nick Perna.

 As usual, I’m early.
 The precision rifle class starts at eight, and I’m in the parking lot at seven.
 I always plan for unforeseen events (traffic accidents, earthquakes, sharknado outbreaks) that never seem to materialize.
 So I wait…

-It was simple: bring an unloaded weapon over the side of the roof, point it towards the water filled drum, load a round, fire, and make weapon safe.
+It was simple: bring an unloaded weapon over the side of the roof, point it towards the water-filled drum, load a round, fire, and make the weapon safe.
 My partner decided to forgo the part about the unloaded weapon.
-Instead, as he brought the rifle over roof, his finger hit the trigger and
+Instead, as he brought the rifle over the roof, his finger hit the trigger and

 Surprisingly, they let him graduate.
 They give him a trophy: a piece of the wall with a .308 round stuck in it.
 He didn’t think it was very funny and showed his disdain.
-If it was me I’d have laughed my ass off, making self-deprecating remarks, happy that I didn’t get kicked out of the class.
+If it was me I’d have laughed my ass off, making self-deprecating remarks, happy that the negligent discharge didn’t get me kicked out of the class.

 I had talked back to an evaluator and my diarrhea of the mouth had caused us to get a bad score.
-The evaluator didn’t like the fact that I swore at a remote controlled robot.
+The evaluator didn’t like the fact that I swore at a remote-controlled robot.
 My TL had told me to use the robot to clear a room.
 I said, “Fuck the robot” and cleared it the old fashioned way.
 Neither my TL or the robot were offended (my TL was aware of my affliction and the robot was, well, a robot) but the evaluator’s feelings were hurt.
-I was allowed to be an assistant team leader this year under the condition that I didn’t shoot my mouth off again.
+They let me be an assistant team leader this year under the condition that I didn’t shoot my mouth off again.

 You know the type.
 They say things like, “I train with dudes who used to be in The Unit” or “One of my partners from DEVGRU showed me the best way to do a tac reload”.
 They also talk about what they’re “running” (as in, I’m running a LWRC upper with a Daniel Defense lower.
 It’s what the guys in “The Squadron” are carrying).